 Master of Arts Online

-Students interested in the M.A. in Environmental Studies with a concentration in Sustainable Development and Policy can now obtain their degree online.
+Students interested in the MA in Environmental Studies with a concentration in Sustainable Development and Policy or in Environmental Planning and Management can now obtain their degree online.
 Students must apply specifically for the online degree.
 Application requires transcripts that show the student has completed a 300-level or above ecology course with lab with a grade of B or better prior to full admission into the degree program.
 Students deficient in ecology will be considered for conditional admission and be required to satisfactorily complete the ecology requirement no later than the end of their first year.
 Online students can fulfill that requirement by taking ecology online with UIS in the fall semester; contact the ENS for other options.
 All core, concentration, and elective requirements are the same as those for the degree offered on campus.

 The Department begins a cohort of new students each fall, and the application due date is the preceeding April 1 for full consideration.
 Additional applications for summer and spring terms are considered as space permits.